dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 [Stormpath](https://stormpath.com) is an authentication as a service company that allows developers to offload their authentication and authorization needs to a third party.
 The company offered a RESTful API that customers could use to manage identity in their applications.
 Today, the company [announced](https://stormpath.com/blog/stormpaths-new-path) that it had been acquired by [Okta](https://www.okta.com), which is another company that provides identity management services.

 Acquisitions in the software industry are a norm.
 What is surprising about this acquisition is that the Stormpath product will be shut down later this year as the team transitions to Okta leaving many customers to scramble to find an alternative.
 Customers have until **August 18, 2017** to find a new provider, get it up and running, and export their existing users.
-Quite a challenge in such a short time frame.
+This could be a challenging amount of unexpected work in such a short time frame.

 {% include tweet_quote.html quote_text="Ethereum marries the power of decentralized transactions with Turing-complete contracts!" %}